B.o.B: 2011–2012: Strange Clouds

 While on set for the "Strange Clouds" music video, MTV interviewed B.o.B and confronted him of a rumor that he and T.I. are working on a collaborative album, B.o.B responded: "The joint album, it actually started as a joke.
 Tip would always refer to me as 'the Martian', and in one of his lyrics, he said, 'It's the man and the Martian,' and we said, 'Man that could be an album title.'
 We kinda just played around with it.
 But it seems to be taking form in a very organic way."
 On December 1, 2011, B.o.B appeared on New York City's Hot 97 radio station and confirmed that he and T.I. are indeed working on a collaborative album titled The Man & The Martian.

 On December 22, 2011, B.o.B released a snippet of "Play the Guitar", a promotional single, featuring André 3000 and a sample of "Fancy" as performed by Drake, T.I. and Swizz Beatz.
 "Play the Guitar" was later released to digital retailers on December 27, 2011.
 On February 14, 2012, B.o.B released a trailer for the second official single, "So Good".
 The song, produced by Ryan Tedder, was released on February 21.
 In 2012 in an interview with PopCush, B.o.B expressed his desire to work with Kid Cudi, James Blake and Skrillex: "I would also like to work with James Blake.
 That'd be crazy.
 I think me, James Blake and Kid Cudi should do a song and it should be produced by Skrillex.
 I think the sky would fall if we did that song and the sky would come down to Earth and party with us."
 On March 20, 2012, B.o.B released "Where Are You (B.o.B vs. Bobby Ray)", the second promotional single from Strange Clouds.
 "So Hard to Breathe" was released as the third promotional single on April 17, 2012.

 In an April 2012 interview with HipHopDX, B.o.B announced he would be releasing a rock album.
 B.o.B appeared on Haley Reinhart's debut studio album Listen Up! on the intro track "Oh My".
 Strange Clouds, B.o.B's second studio album, was released May 1, 2012, to critical acclaim.
-The album debuted at number five on the US Billboard 200, with 76,000 copies sold the first week.
+The album debuted at number five on the U.S. Billboard 200, with 76,000 copies sold the first week.
 "Both of Us" serves as the album's third single and was sent to Top 40 Mainstream radio on May 22, 2012.
 The song features American singer-songwriter Taylor Swift.
 It debuted on Australia Top 50 singles chart at number 46.
 The song sold 143,000 copies first week, along with the album release, debuting at number 18 on the Billboard Hot 100 and became the week's top debut.